msalmonse/CSVParser/README.md

 ### Speed

 100,000 lines of 7 fields of random numbers takes about .4 seconds to process on my M1 mini, leaving the spaces adds about .2 seconds.
-A simple split of the text on newlines and then commas is about twice as fast, YMMV.
+A simple split of the text on newlines and then commas is roughly mid way between them, YMMV.

 ### Limitations